-The Mollacas Project covers an area of 33 sq km and is located in Chile, approximately 65 kilometres east of the town of Ovalle, inland from the important coastal town of La Serena, or approximately 450 kilometres north of the capital city, Santiago.
+The Mollacas Project covers an area of 33 km2 and is located in Chile, approximately 65 km east of the town of Ovalle, inland from the important coastal town of La Serena, or approximately 450 km north of the capital city, Santiago.
 Hampton holds a 50% interest in the project through its wholly owned subsidiary Minera Hampton Chile Limitada (Hampton Chile), with the balance beneficially held by Chilean corporation MN Ingenerios Limitada.